saucelabs/sauce-school/codelabs/Module1_APITesting.md

 Basically, APIs are at the core of modern platforms, and they are as susceptible to issues as the websites and mobile applications.
 In today's tech environment, everyone is looking to "innovate faster."
 Yes, it's a buzzword, but it's also a real thing.

-Everyday we deal with huge enterprises transforming their legacy internal systems to APIs, and these APIs then power new mobile apps, internal platforms, partnerships, countless potential new revenue streams for any company.
+Everyday developers deal with huge enterprises transforming their legacy internal systems to APIs, and these APIs then power new mobile apps, internal platforms, partnerships, countless potential new revenue streams for any company.
 The world is built on REST APIs, and they require the same level of effort in terms of testing and monitoring.

 <!-- ------------------------ -->
 ## 1.03 What is Continuous Testing
 Duration: 0:04:00

 API testing isn’t easy, and there are many different ways in which a bad API can cause catastrophic harm to an organization.
-We will dive into best practices and details a little later, but let’s quickly run through what we're talking about when it comes to continuous testing.
+This course will dive into best practices and details a little later, but let’s quickly run through what we're talking about when it comes to continuous testing.

 As a reference point, this is what a normal [HTTP based REST API](http://demoapi.apifortress.com/api/retail/product), with a JSON output looks like.
 Each of these types of testing are part of a continuous testing strategy.
-They cover a good amount, and we do our best to explain them, but keep in mind terminology and definitions are always evolving.
+They cover a good amount, but keep in mind terminology and definitions are always evolving.

 #### Functional Testing